About Our Team

 I’m convinced!
 How do I volunteer to help MAARS?

-Note: Due to the increase of COVID-19 cases in our area we are not taking new volunteers through the end of 2020.
+Note: Due to the increase of COVID-19 cases in our area we are limiting the number of new volunteers at the shelter.

-Please feel free to fill out the Volunteer Application and we will contact you early next year.
+Please feel free to fill out the Volunteer Application and we will contact you as we have space available.